Report on Government Services 2023

 High or increasing proportions of the workforce that are new entrants and/or low or decreasing proportions of the workforce that are close to retirement are desirable.

-All nurses, midwives and medical practitioners in the workforce are included in these measures, as crude indicators of the potential respective workforces for public hospitals.
+All nurses, midwives and medical practitioners are included in these measures, as a crude indication of the potential nursing, midwifery and medical practitioner workforces for public hospitals.

-For the medical practitioner workforce, the proportion aged 60 years and over was 15.2 per cent in 2020 (figure 12.8b).
-While this proportion is higher than 2013, it represents the first decrease over the eight years of reported data (table 12A.49).
-Similar to the nursing workforce, the proportion of the medical practitioner workforce aged under 40 years has increased over this period.
+For the medical practitioner workforce, the proportion aged 60 years and over was 15.5 per cent in 2021 (figure 12.8b).
+Similar to the nursing workforce, the proportion of the medical practitioner workforce aged under 40 years has increased over this period (table 12A.49).

 For both the nursing and medical practitioner workforce, the proportion aged 60 years and over is higher in remote areas compared to non-remote areas (tables 12A.47 and 12A.49).